Pictured Left : New – Cafe Allonge at the Manifestation.

 Two teenagers on an extended stay in Paris go out for some American coffee, without their family, finally.
 What could be more fun?

-My second Paris Short, “Eiffel Tower Pose on Family Yoga Day” is expected to be available later this week.
-Meet the folk these two kids left behind for a few hours.
+My second Paris Short, “Eiffel Tower Pose on Family Yoga Day” is now available.
+Meet the folk these two kids left behind for a few hours. 🙂

 Please see my Paris page for links to photos, poems, and info on novels and short stories.